 Work for the Dole places cannot replace paid work positions, or involve tasks that would normally be done by a paid employee.
 This includes causal and part-time employees or reducing hours or customary overtime usually worked by a paid worker.

 - Read the Work for the Dole Host Organisation Handbook

-- Read the Work for the Dole Host Induction Kit
+- Read about Indigenous specific Work for the Dole Activities

-- Watch other host organisation videos about their experience with the programme
+- Watch other host organisation videos about their experience with the program

 - Read the Work for the Dole - information for host organisations fact sheet